averbis/averbis-python-nlp-template/README.md

 Both files are required to start the Docker container hosting the Python model.
 The `Dockerfile` contains all commands used for setting up the Docker image of the averbis-nlp-service container.
 Commonly, changes in the Docker file are not required.

+The repository contains two Docker compose files.
+Selection of the Docker compose file is dependent on the environment, the Docker container is deployed in.
+The file `averbis-nlp-service-0.1.0-docker-compose-GPU.yml` is used for environments with dedicated GPU support.
+The following settings are independent of which Docker compose file is selected.

-The Docker compose file `averbis-nlp-service-0.1.0-docker-compose.yml` defines the network context for both, the averbis-nlp-service container and Information Discovery.
+The Docker compose file  defines the network context for both, the averbis-nlp-service container and Information Discovery.

-There are two parameters in the `averbis-nlp-service-0.1.0-docker-compose.yml` file, which might require updates by the user.
+There are two parameters in the Docker compose file, which might require updates by the user.

 The service name (line 3) is set to `nlp-service` by default.
 The name of the service name must be unique within the Docker compose context, therefore the service name has to be updated in case multiple containers hosting Python models are in use.